kammitama5/kammitama5.github.io/about.md

 - I'm a researcher, aspiring [boffin](https://en.wikipedia.org/wiki/Boffin), [mango](https://github.com/kammitama5/kammitama5.github.io/blob/master/images/mango1.png) and cocoa picker.
-- I am currently working on cryptography research, specifically on post-quantum isogeny graph cryptography, advised by two professors; one in Pure Mathematics and the other in Computer Science.
+- I am currently working on cryptography research, specifically on [post-quantum supersingular isogeny graph cryptography](https://en.wikipedia.org/wiki/Supersingular_isogeny_graph), advised by two professors; one in Pure Mathematics and the other in Computer Science.
 In the past, I've also done research at the intersection of Provable Fairness, Differential Privacy / Trustworthy AI.
 - Currently, I am taking coursework in a mini-Master's type format for a foundation on Elliptic Curves, Abstract Algebra and Isogenies, but I have been a part of the Number Theory community since [2018](https://www.msri.org/ckeditor_assets/pictures/1197/content_IMG_2239-edited.jpg).
-My intent is to become an isogenies researcher and to continue research in this direction after my PhD.
+My intent is to become an isogenies researcher and to continue research in this direction after my PhD, wherever there are opportunities to do so.
 - My current tools are anything from Python, R, Matlab, SageMaths, Haskell, Rust, LaTeX, a calculator, mechanical pencils and paper.
 I am a Systems thinker.
 It would be amazing to defend my thesis by iPad.
 - Also a book junkie.
 Love Haskell, Hackerspaces, [puzzles](https://en.wikipedia.org/wiki/MIT_Mystery_Hunt), making and sailing.